yanglab-emory/TIGAR/README.md

 	- `--thread` : Number of threads for parallel computation (default `1`)
 	- `--out_dir`: Output directory (will be created if not exist)

-- Variables to specify for using *individual-level* GWAS data.
+- Variables to specify for TWAS using *individual-level* GWAS data.
 	- `--gene_exp` : Path for predicted GReX file
 	- `--PED` : Path for PED file that contains phenotype and covariate data
 	- `--PED_info` : Specify culumn names for phenotypes and covariates that will be used in TWAS.